 - 0 test failures and 0 functional production issues were raised after I migrated the entire neighbourhood codebase to mui v5—300 file changes made over 10 weeks

-- Countless discussions were resolvable by referring to Storybook or the guidance
+- Countless discussions were resolvable by referring to agreed documentation.

 Bonus: it helped further my colleagues careers